shmsoft/FreeEed/README.md

 ![logo](http://shmsoft.com/images/shmsoft.png)

 FreeEed (Free Electronic Evidence Discovery) is open source software for legal discovery (eDiscovery).
-It is created and maintained by SHMsoft, Inc., and is licensed under Apache 2 license.
+It is created and maintained by SHMSoft, Inc., and is licensed under Apache 2 license.

 ## Capabilities